Still Sucks: Promotion

 Via an official Facebook post on May 30, 2014, the next single, "Endless Slaughter" was confirmed.
-Referring to it as the first "experience" off their upcoming album, the track is set to be released on cassette only during concerts, with the band encouraging potential listeners to invest in a "BOOM BOX for your analogue listening pleasure".
-The single has since been released as a free download on their website and has since been given its own music video.
-Limp Bizkit would embark upon a European tour from June 24 to July 4, 2014, followed by 2 dates in the US and finally culminating on November 16 at the second annual Knotfest in Makuhari Messe, Tokyo, where Limp Bizkit would perform along with festival founders Slipknot, longtime friends Korn, and other heavy metal acts such as Lamb of God, Five Finger Death Punch, Trivium and In Flames.
+Referring to it as the first "experience" off their upcoming album, the track is set to be released on cassette only during concerts, with the band encouraging potential listeners to invest in a "boom box for your analogue listening pleasure".
+The single was then released as a free download on their website and given its own music video.
+Limp Bizkit would embark upon a European tour from June 24 to July 4, 2014, followed by two dates in the US and culminating on November 16 at the second annual Knotfest in Makuhari Messe, Tokyo, where Limp Bizkit would perform along with festival founders Slipknot, longtime friends Korn, and other heavy metal acts such as Lamb of God, Five Finger Death Punch, Trivium and In Flames.

-On July 6, 2019, the band debuted the new song "Out Of Style" (then tentatively titled "Wasteoid") live in Paris, France.
-The band played a studio recording of a new song titled "Dad Vibes" at the end of their performance at Lollapalooza on August 2, 2021, with Durst stating that it was "off [their] new album", and they released it as a single on September 30, 2021, marking their first brand-new material to be released for 7 years.
+On July 6, 2019, the band debuted the song "Out of Style" (then tentatively titled "Wasteoid") live in Paris, France.
+The band played a studio recording of a new song titled "Dad Vibes" at the end of their performance at Lollapalooza on August 2, 2021, with Durst stating that it was "off [their] new album", and they released it as a single on September 30, 2021, marking their first brand-new material to be released for seven years.

 On October 19, 2021, Durst posted a poll to his Instagram story, asking his followers if he should release one new song at a time or just release the entire album (12 songs) at once.
 The result of the poll skewed heavily in favor of the latter choice.
-On October 24, Fred teased a partial view of a new album cover on his Instagram story and suggested that the album would be released on Halloween, which would ultimately come true.
-Unlike previous albums, Still Sucks was initially only available on digital platforms (Spotify, Apple Music, etc.).
-The album was released in CD format on March 17, 2023.
+On October 24, Durst teased a partial view of a new album cover on his Instagram story and suggested that the album would be released on Halloween—October 31, 2021, which would ultimately come true.

+Unlike previous albums, Still Sucks was initially released on digital platforms only (Spotify, Apple Music, etc.).
+18 months later on May 19, 2023, a physical release was made available through Suretone Records' website.

+On February 8, 2023, a video for "Out Of Style" was released, which featured the band as deepfakes of world leaders like Joe Biden, Vladimir Putin, Volodymyr Zelensky, Xi Jinping, and Kim Jong Un.
+On July 5, 2024, the band released an AI-generated music video for "Turn It Up, Bitch".